 Additional considerations: You can learn more about your state’s Medicaid program, including eligibility criteria, at Medicaid.gov.

-While there no longer is a federal tax penalty for going without minimum essential coverage starting with the 2019 coverage year, you’d be wise to consider enrolling in a health insurance policy (some states like California still have penalties for not having coverage).
+While there no longer is a federal tax penalty for going without minimum essential coverage, accidents can happen so you’d be wise to consider enrolling in a health insurance policy (some states like California may still have penalties for not having coverage).

 Whether you expect a gap in coverage soon or need health insurance now, it’s time to take a closer look at your options.

 You can get plan quotes and apply and enroll online.
 But if you need more guidance, call 800-620-4519 to reach one of our licensed health insurance agents.